javascript-tutorial/en.javascript.info/8-web-components/6-shadow-dom-style/article.md

 Shadow DOM may include both `<style>` and `<link rel="stylesheeet" href="…">` tags.
 In the latter case, stylesheets are HTTP-cached, so they are not redownloaded.

-As a general rule, CSS selectors in local styles work only inside the shadow tree.
+As a general rule, local styles work only inside the shadow tree, and document styles work outside of it.
 But there are few exceptions.

 ## :host